brandondombrowsky/BastCastle/README.md

 5. Type 'kasa' into the search bar and select TP-Link Kasa Smart.
 6. Paste <device id> of your smart plug and click submit. `What?`
 7. Repeat 4-6 times for each additional plug.

+### Securing Devices in Home Assistant
+Home Assistant has some wonderful (and simple) settings for securing device access.
+Take a look at some of them [here](https://github.com/brandondombrowsky/BastCastle/wiki/Editing-User-Permissions-in-Home-Assistant).

 ### Checkout the Wiki page for more information.
 - [Home](https://github.com/brandondombrowsky/BastCastle/wiki) - Documention, videos, and products and how they work.